puppetlabs/puppet-docs/source/puppet/4.9/lang_defined_types.markdown

 >
 > You should usually only load defined types from modules.
 Although the additional options below this aside will work, they are not recommended.

-You can also put define statements in [the site manifest][sitedotpp].
-If you do so, they may be placed anywhere in the file and are not evaluation-order dependent.
+You can also put define statements in [the main manifest][sitedotpp].
+If you do so, they can be placed anywhere in the file and are not evaluation-order dependent.

-Define statements may also be placed inside class definitions; however, this limits their availability to that class and is not recommended for any purpose.
-This is not formally deprecated in this version of Puppet, but may become so in a future release.
+Define statements can also be placed inside class definitions; however, this limits their availability to that class and is not recommended for any purpose.
+This is not formally deprecated in this version of Puppet, but might become so in a future release.

 ## Naming